survive-the-century/survive-the-century/book/text/chapter_easier-climate-conference.md

 In November 2031, the world calls a new global climate conference.
 We’ve gained some momentum on climate change, but clearly a lot more needs to be done.

-Every world leader reads your news site, so tell them: How aggressive should we be about reducing greenhouse gas emissions?
+Every world leader reads your news site, so tell them.
+How aggressive should we be about reducing greenhouse gas emissions?
 {:.choice-question}

 - [There’s no time to waste.
 Let’s commit to net zero emissions by 2035, regardless of how hard it is.](chapter_pay-for-transition.html)